DiscordUnity/DiscordUnity/README.md

 # DISCLAIMER This library is in progress of being updated after a freeze of 3 years.

 # DiscordUnity
-A DiscordAPI made for Unity and only usable for Unity.
-It contains special features to make it all work.
+A DiscordAPI made for Unity but also usable as a standalone .NET Standard library.

 ### INSTALLATION
 - Open your UnityProject where you want to install DiscordUnity.